Henri Picciotto

 (How to get some of them.)

-Co-authored Zome Geometry ( Key Curriculum Press, 2001, Emeryville, CA) with George W. Hart.
-This is a book on polyhedra and much more, based on models built in the Zome System.
+Co-authored Zome Geometry (Key Curriculum Press, 2001, Emeryville, CA) with George W. Hart.
+This is a book on polyhedra and much more, based on models built with Zometoool.

-Co-authored Algebra: Themes, Tools, Concepts, a textbook (Creative Publications, Mountain View, CA, 1994)
+Co-authored, with Anita Wah, Algebra: Themes, Tools, Concepts, a textbook (Creative Publications, Mountain View, CA, 1994).
+The book is available for free download on this site, along with much supporting material.

 Co-authored Energy, a physics workbook for educationally handicapped teenagers, with Cary Sneider (1984, Janus Book Publishers, Hayward, CA.)